Jump to Main Content

 Note: Two-Application Limit

-Beginning with the 2020 admissions cycles, applicants will be allowed to apply to the Informatics major a maximum of two times.
+Applicants will be allowed to apply to the Informatics major a maximum of two times.
 For this reason, applicants are encouraged to be selective and apply only when they have fulfilled all the criteria and feel that they can present a strong application.
-(Specifically, applicants who have not completed all five prerequisite courses should not apply to the program.)

-Applications submitted prior to 2020 and applications for Freshman Direct Admission do not count toward the two-application limit.
+First-year direct-to-major admission applications do not count toward the two-application limit.

 Resources: